hectorcorrea/marcli/README.md

 ./marcli -file data/test_10.mrc -match wildlife
 ```

-Extracts MARC records on file that contain the string "wildlife" but outputs only fields "LDR,001,040,650" for each record.
-LDR means the leader.
+Extracts MARC records on file that contain the string "wildlife" but outputs
+only fields "LDR,001,040,245a,650" for each record.

 ```
-./marcli -file data/test_10.mrc -match wildlife -fields LDR,010,040,650
+./marcli -file data/test_10.mrc -match wildlife -fields LDR,010,040,245a,650
 ```

+LDR means the leader of the MARC record.

+A letter (or letters) after the field tag indicates to output only those
+subfields.
+For example "907xz" means output subfield "x" and "z" in
+field "907".

 ## Sample data